The goals of architecture are to add value and amenity to your property1.

 Thanks to rigorous professional education, your architect also brings a big-picture view to the logistics of your project.
 They know what is possible, what is feasible and what is desirable – and what isn't 2.

-Although an architect and non-architects may design residential buildings, their skills, qualifications, education and professionalism can differ.
+Both architects and non-architects may design residential buildings, however their skills, qualifications, education and professionalism can differ.

 To be an architect requires:

 The title of "architect" is registered and legally binding, with a regulated code of practice.
-This professional background and exam process separates architects from less-qualified building designers.
+This professional background and process separates architects from other building designers.

-Non-architects, often referred to as 'building designers' or 'draftsmen' generally have less formal architectural education and in many states of Australia, can operate with no qualifications or credentials.
-They are not always bound by registration or licencing requirements (although a Building Design Licence is required in Qld).
+Non-architects generally have less formal architectural education and in many states of Australia, can operate with no qualifications or credentials.
 They are not always bound by registration or licencing requirements (although a Building Design Licence is required in Qld).

 An additional code of conduct also applies to architects who are members of the Australian Institute of Architects, increasing your chances of getting the right person for your project.